Other Stuff to Know - 4

 - For greater security, use alphanumeric (with both letters and numbers) passwords that contain a minimum of six characters, have both lower and uppercase letters, and include at least one symbol whenever you are permitted to do so.
 This will make your passwords extremely difficult to hack.
 Avoid using obvious passwords such as your birthday or the names of your children and pets.
 The same goes for not using any dictionary words by themselves.
 Refrain from storing your passwords online.
 Also, do not write your passwords down anywhere near your computer or store them in a place where they can be easily found.

 - Use different PINs for different cards and different passwords for different accounts.
-For example, do not use the same password for any social-networking sites that you use for any financial-related online accounts.
+For example, do not use the same password for any Social Media Sites that you use for any financial-related online accounts.

 - Keep your passwords and PINs totally confidential.
 Never disclose your passwords and PINs to anyone online or on the phone regardless of how urgent the request may be.
 Always be careful to shield the keypad by holding your free hand above the other whenever you are entering your PIN at an ATM or point-of-sale terminal, including at restaurants and stores, to prevent anyone from seeing it or a hidden camera nearby from recording it.
 ATM machines at airports, gas stations and malls are especially vulnerable to having an illegal skimmer installed to record your PIN and card number.
 Avoid using any ATM whose parts seems loose or have glue marks on them.
 Do not leave your cards unattended anywhere.